ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 as well: an endpoint may only open a limited number of streams until the peer explicitly allows creating more streams.

-Every stream within a transport has a unique 64-bit number identifying it.
-Both unidirectional and bidirectional streams share the number space.
-The client and the server have to agree on the numbering, so it can be referenced in the application payload.
-WebTransport does not impose any other specific restrictions on the structure of stream IDs, and they should be treated as opaque 64-bit blobs.

-## Protocol-Specific Features

-In addition to features described above, there are some capabilities that may be provided by an individual protocol but are not universally applicable to all protocols.
-Those are allowed, but any protocol is expected to be useful without those features, and portable clients should not rely on them.

-A notable class of protocol-specific features are features available only in non-pooled transports.
-Since those transports have a dedicated connection, a user agent can provide clients with an extensive amount of transport-level data that would be too noisy and difficult to interpret when the connection is shared with unrelated traffic.
-For instance, a user agent can provide the number of packets lost, or the number of times stream data was delayed due to flow control.
-It can also expose variables related to congestion control, such as the size of the congestion window or the current pacing rate.

 ## Bandwidth Prediction

 Using congestion control state and transport metrics, the client can predict the